 Different types of content items can be added to a collection.

-- Twixl .article exported from InDesign (also to be uploaded in zipped format) (*)
+- Twixl .article: exported from InDesign, also to be uploaded in zipped format (1)

 - PDF file

-- Content Item link (lets you link to the same content item from different locations, even with different Cell Styles
+- Content Item Alias: lets you link to the same content item from different locations, even with different Cell Styles

-- Web link: a link to a web page)
+- Web link: a link to a web page (2)